-This is a composite module made of 2 components; physics problems (6 CATS) and five worksheets (6 CATS).
-Problem solving forms a vital part of the learning process and therefore each lecturer issues a set of problems on their module which you are expected to make serious attempts to solve.
+This is a composite module made of 2 components: physics problems (5 credits) and five worksheets (5 credits).
+Problem solving forms a vital part of the learning process and therefore each lecturer issues a set of problems for their module which you are expected to make serious attempts to solve.
 A subset of these problems is marked for credit.
 These problems are discussed in the weekly Examples Classes.

 To cover background mathematical material assumed by other modules, to give experience of learning by self-study and to develop the habit of keeping up with the problem sheets handed out in physics modules